 - Don’t use repeat symbols - write it out in full.

 - Add a 2-bar count-in to give users time to get ready to play.

 To show articulations (hammer/pull/slide/bend), just add them in GuitarPro as you normally would.

 To show chord blocks, enter the chord name in GuitarPro, and it will show as a block in Yousician.
 You only need to enter the chord name on the first strum - the chord blocks will continue until you change chords.
-You can indicate strummingwith picking directions in GuitarPro, or Yousician will figure them out automatically for you.

 To break your song into parts, use the ‘insert section’ tool in GuitarPro.
 You can name them however you like (Part 1, Part 2, Verse, Chorus, etc), but it’s best to keep the names short.